Neither Left nor Right, but Catholic

 By Stephen M. Krason

 Stephen M. Krason’s “Neither Left nor Right, but Catholic” column appears monthly (sometimes bi-monthly) in Crisis.
 He is Professor of Political Science and Legal Studies and Associate Director of the Veritas Center for Ethics in Public Life at Franciscan University of Steubenville.
 He is also Co-Founder and President of the Society of Catholic Social Scientists.
-He is the author of several books including The Transformation of the American Democratic Republic (Transaction Publishers, 2012), and most recently published an edited volume entitled Child Abuse, Family Rights, and the Child Protective System (Scarecrow Press, 2013).
-This column originally appeared in Crisismagazine.com and may be freely reproduced or reprinted so long as its place of original publication is noted.
+Among his books are The Transformation of the American Democratic Republic; Liberalism, Conservatism, and Catholicism; and the forthcoming Catholicism and American Political Ideologies.
+The latter two books evaluate American liberalism and conservatism from World War II to the present from the standpoint of Catholic social teaching.